lambdaclass/era_vm/docs/general.md

 ### Core Functions
 1. **Transaction Lifecycle Management**:
+    A high-level overview of the transaction lifecycle management process:
     - **Validation**: Validates each transaction from the server to meet the required criteria.
     - **Fee Processing**: Calculates and deducts the necessary transaction fees.
     - **Execution**: Executes transactions, forming the new block.